react-container-query/resize-observer-lite/README.md

 # resize-observer-lite

-A ResizeObserver polyfill that only works for elements that can contain child elements.
+A ResizeObserver polyfill that has limited functionality of ResizeObserver.